 Elements Restaurant at Okura Prestige Hotel

-Restaurant in Bangkok
+Restaurant in Bangkok0

 Dinner at Elements is a truly memorable experience.
 This chic restaurant serves exceptional cuisine sourced from all over the world, in a relaxed atmosphere featuring an open kitchen design and stunning terrace.
 The result is a world class restaurant that welcomes guests without the pretentions of typical fine dining establishments, and in a city that sometimes values style over substance, Elements is executed perfectly.
 Located on the 25th floor of the Okura Prestige Hotel, Elements Restaurant in Bangkok is easy to reach thanks to a direct walkway from Ploenchit BTS Station.